gramado/gramado/README.md

-# Gramcnf
+# mt

 ```
-  Gramcnf interpreter for Linux.
+  mt interpreter for Linux.
   This is an interpreter, it reads a given file written in a c-like language and
-  print out the information found into this file.
+  print the information into a html formated file.

+Step 1:
+ + Create the command ./mt
+Step 2:
+ + Go to build/ folder and type make to generate the html file.
+   At this moment the ./mt command will read a file called example.cnf
+   and create a file called index.html.
+Then you can open this file in
+   your web browser.

   $ make
-  $ ./gramcnf -o THEME1.CNF --stats
+  $ cd build/
+  # make

 ```

 # About